-In this guide I will disassemble an Asus ROG G701VI.
-I will remove the bottom case in order to remove the battery, RAM, SSD, Wi-Fi card, palm rest, cooling fan, heat sink and motherboard.
+In this guide, I will disassemble an Asus ROG G701VI.
+I will remove the bottom case to remove the battery, RAM, SSD, Wi-Fi card, palm rest, cooling fan, heat sink, and motherboard.

 ASUS said it was the world’s first notebook with a 120Hz G-Sync screen, and its GeForce GTX 1080 graphics card compared to the desktop version of the performance gap of less than 10%.

 Asus ROG G701VI with an Intel Core i7-6700HQ (optional Intel Core i7-6820HK) processor, up to 64GB of 2400 MT/s DDR4 memory, dual PCI Express M.2 SSD storage.